omkargaikwad1995/omkargaikwad1995/README.md

 - 👋 Hi, I’m @omkargaikwad1995
-- 👀 I’m interested in Python language,
+- 👀 I’m interested in Python language.
 - 🌱 I’m currently learning Django Framework
 - 💞️ I’m love to travel exlore new places.
 - 🖥️ You can checkout my websites which i have built.